healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 The upper size limit in bytes for logged ping request bodies.
 The default value is 10000 (10 kilobytes).
-You can adjust the limit or you can remove the it altogether by setting this value to `None`.
+You can adjust the limit or you can remove it altogether by setting this value to `None`.

 ## `PING_EMAIL_DOMAIN` {: #PING_EMAIL_DOMAIN }